byildiz/CarND-Behavioral-Cloning-P3/README.md

 #### 3. Learning rate parameters are chosen with explanation, or an Adam optimizer is used.

-The model used an adam optimizer, so the learning rate was not tuned manually ([model.py](./model.py) line 207).
+Adam optimizer was used so that the learning rate was not tuned manually ([model.py](./model.py) line 207).

 #### 4. Training data has been chosen to induce the desired behavior in the simulation (i.e. keeping the car on the track).